-- Certification that any applicable human, animal or stem cell protocols have been filed for review and that no expenses involving those activities will be incurred until the final protocol approval is granted.
-Once the award is received, an Early PTA will become the project PTA and there is no need to transfer expenses.
+If human, animal subjects or stem cells are involved, certification that protocols have been filed for review and that no expenses involving those activities will be incurred until the final protocol approval is granted.
+Once the award is received, an early PTA becomes the project PTA.

-It is strongly recommended that project expenses are NOT charged to an unrestricted PTA.
-Any time charges are transferred onto a sponsored project PTA, as they would be when you have to “clear” early expenses and transfer them onto the proper PTA, careful documentation is required.
+It is strongly recommended that preaward or spending in advance of a fully executed award is NOT charged to an unrestricted PTA.
+Any time charges are transferred onto a sponsored project PTA, as they would be when you have to “clear” early expenses and transfer them onto the proper PTA, careful documentation is required as to the benefit to the new project.
 Additionally, depending on how the expenses are incurred, the costs could be considered unallowable.
 The CAS language states: